Syren7/owncloudApiBundle/README.md

 # owncloudApiBundle

-This Bundle allows you to manage owncloud users throug provisioning api and managing files through sabre dav
+This ownCloud API Bundle allows you to access user, files and calendars of your ownCloud through the provisioning API and SabreDAV.

 # Installation